Last updated 11/1/2024 by KK

 Incentivizes certain behaviors without grade inflation

 You get the behavior you reward.
 Instructors can award tokens to incentivize certain behaviors, such as attending or participating in class.
 Extra credit is often used for this purpose, but it can have the side effect of increasing a student's final grade without commensurate achievement.
 Generally, extra credit makes up for points lost due to poor performance or missed/late work.
-Contrarily, tokens allow students more flexibility in earning points on the initial assignment; students still must do the work to meet the learning objectives, and their higher grade indicates such achievement.
+Contrarily, token economy systems allow students more flexibility in earning points on the initial assignment; students still must do the work to meet the learning objectives, and their higher grade indicates such achievement.

 Challenges